rpeszek/typesafe-web-polyglot/README.md

 Refer to READMEs in these 'child' projects to see how to compile/run them.

-This project uses GIT submodules.
+__Note:__
+Submodule projects references here are __likely to be old versions__.
 To clone use
 ```
 git clone --recursive https://github.com/rpeszek/typesafe-web-polyglot.git
 ```
-Submodules reference exact head IDs, to update submodules use
+and to get the latest version use
 ```
-git submodule update
+git submodule update --remote
 ```
+or __navigate to the latest version__ if browsing them on github.

+It appears that setting SHA head ids for subprojects does not work well :-1: with current version of git.